CascadeEnergy/consul-client/README.md

   }
 };

+// Discovers an instance of the users service
-// Posts a new user to the users' service /users route. serviceClient(config)
+// and POSTs user data to it's /users route. consul(config)
-  .then(console.log)
+  .then(console.log) // log successes
-  .catch(console.log);
+  .catch(console.log); // catch and log all errors
 ```